Love Island 2024 Latest Odds: Which girl is the favourite to win All Stars?

-Love Island 2024 Latest Odds: Which girl is the favourite to win All Stars - including odds on Liberty
+Love Island 2024 Odds: All the latest odds for Top Girl - including Georgia Harrison and Liberty Poole

-Here are the latest odds for top girl in Love Island All Stars 2024 - including Liberty Poole and Georgia Harrison.
+Which girl is favourite to win Love Island All Stars 2024?
+Here are the latest odds including Liberty Poole and Georgia Harrison.

 Love Island is back - and this time it is full of a former favourites for the very first Love Island All Stars!